cabal-club/cable/readme.md

 conditions for all inbound and outbound peers.

 #### 5.4.2 Time To Live
-The `ttl` field, set on all requests' header, controls how many more times a request MAY be forwarded to other peers.
-A client wishing a request not be forwarded beyond its initial destination peer would set `ttl = 0` to signal this.
+The `ttl` field, set in the request header, controls how many more times a request MAY be forwarded to other peers.
+A client wishing a request not be forwarded beyond its initial destination peer would set `ttl = 0`.

 When an incoming request has a `ttl > 0`, a peer MAY choose to forward a request along to other peers, and then SHOULD forward their responses back to the peer who made the original request.
-Each peer performing this action SHOULD decrement the `ttl` by one.
+Each peer forwarding a request SHOULD decrement the `ttl` by one, to ensure the number of network hops is consistent with what the original requestor specified.

 A request with `ttl == 0` SHOULD NOT be forwarded.

 The TTL mechanism exists to allow clients with limited connectivity to peers (e.g. behind a strong NAT or a restricted mobile connection) to use the peers